-Carclew has a CBL package ready for delivery in 2019and beyond.
-If you are interested in a CBL artist working in your school please contact:
+Carclew has a CBL package ready for delivery in 2019 and beyond.

 Creative Body-Based Learning (CBL) is an umbrella term for the use of artistic processes to deepen and enhance learning experiences across the curriculum, with artists and teachers working together in the classroom.